Turkish War of Independence: Turkish official views

 According to Mesut Uyar, the Turkish War of Independence was also a civil war which took place in Southern Marmara, Western and Eastern Black Sea, and Central Anatolia regions.
 He states that its aspect as a civil war is pushed into the background in official and academic books as 'revolts'.
 The losers of civil war who neither supported sultan nor Ankara Government, which they considered a continuation of CUP, did not consider themselves rebels.
 He further emphasizes that casualties and financial losses that occurred in the civil war is at least as catastrophic as the war that was fought against the enemies in other fronts.
 Thus, he concludes that the war was similar to the Russian Revolution.

+Turkish Islamist views

+During the war, nationalists referred to it as "jihad".
+Islamic religious terminology was heavily used during the war and its mobilization efforts.
+As such, Turkish Islamists believe that Mustafa Kemal exploited Islamic religiosity throughout the war, then turned against Islam after the victory.
+In addition, they view the Treaty of Lausanne as a Western "conspiracy", a failure of Kemal's nationalists and a concession against the Misak-ı Millî, resulting in the loss of the empire's possessions in the Aegean islands, Western Thrace, and the Middle East.

+Islamist discourse also claims that true secularism was never practiced in Turkey and that the country experienced a "religious system tied to the state", which they consider alien to both Islam and secularism, as well as to democracy.